rorcraft/software-engineering/Great_Quotes.md

 > **Every time you present the user with a non-essential decision to make, you have failed as a designer.** - Apple Design

 > **Don't trade simplicity for familiarity.**

+> **Two things are infinite: the universe and human stupidity; and I’m not sure about the the universe.** – Albert Einstein